meengit/SublimeLinter-contrib-codeclimate/README.md

 Within Sublime Text, bring up the [Command Palette][cmd] and type *install*.
 Select `Package Control: Install Package` and wait a few seconds while Package Control fetches the list of the available plugins.

 When the plugin list appears, type *codeclimate* and select `SublimeLinter-contrib-codeclimate`.

 ## How it works

-### File types

-**By default, this linter plugin is not associated with any file type!** In some cases, the codeclimate CLI uses a significant amount of resources on your system to run its inspections.
-I assume you won't run the codeclimate CLI on any open file in SublimeText.

-You can configure the associated file types in the global SublimeLinter settings or your project settings (*[see Settings](#settings)*).

-### For associated file types

 * If the opened folder in SublimeText contains a `.codeclimate.yml` configuration file in its root, `codeclimate` will recognize this file's settings.
 Otherwise, it will automatically run the default inspections of `structure` and `duplication`.
 * If you have a `.codeclimate.yml` configuration file in a different folder, you can set SublimeLinter's `working_dir` setting (*[see Settings](#settings)*).

+There are some use cases SublimeLinter can't run `codeclimate`.
+For instance: if you open a single file beside already opened folders in the same view.
+In that case, the linter will fail and print a warning because the single file has no working directory (which is required by `codeclimate`).

+## Limitations

+***This plugin may cause performance problems if many projects and documents are open in SublimeText.***

+I recommend deactivating the plugin globally by default and then activating it depending on your opened folders or as part of a SublimeText Project.

 ## Settings